MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 ## What has changed in Security Advisories?

-Accessing Security Advisories now requires elevated access across the Summary, Impacted Resources, and Issue Updates tabs.
+Accessing Security Advisories now requires elevated access across the **Summary**, **Impacted Resources**, and **Issue Updates** tabs.
 Users who have subscription reader access, or tenant roles at tenant scope, aren't able anymore to view security advisory details until they get the required roles.

 ### 1. On the Service Health portal

-A banner was displayed to the users until April 2024 on the Summary and Issue Updates tabs prompting customers to get the right roles to view these tabs in future.
+A banner was displayed to the users until April 2024 on the **Summary** and **Issue Updates** tabs prompting customers to get the right roles to view these tabs in future.

 :::image type="content" source="./media/impacted-resource-sec/access-banner-1.PNG" alt-text="Screenshot displaying the new role based access banner for security advisories.":::

-Since April 2024, an error message on the Summary and Issue Updates tabs is displayed to users who don't have one of the following required roles:
+Since April 2024, an error message on the **Summary** and **Issue Updates** tabs is displayed to users who don't have one of the following required roles:

 **Subscription level**